dharple/todo/README.md

 # Overview

-A legacy web application for keeping track of todo lists.
+A legacy web application for keeping track of to do lists.

 This was originally written in ~2007.
-(First commit was made on a baz repo, in 2007-09-10.)
-I used it for a few years, but eventually moved on to other software for tracking todo lists.
+(The first commit was made on a baz repo, in 2007-09-10.)
+I used it for a few years, but eventually moved on to other software for tracking to do lists.
 In 2020, I picked it back up again, and began the process of converting it to using modern frameworks.

 So far, I've introduced:
 - PSR-12 style code